hhnnhh/berlin_datascience_lab/README.md

 3. ODOMETER: Some mechanics in certain checking stations enter strange values such as 888.888, 88.888. and 8.888 into the odometer variable, also odometer values of 0, exactly 100.000 and above 400.000 miles seem odd.
 These values are treated as outliers and are removed.
 4. REPEATED CHECKS: In the data set (with more than 370.000 cars entered), several thousand cars are checked more than once a day.
 As repairs within a day are rather unlikely, the data of these cars are considered as suspicious.

+Digging deeper into the scatterplot of 'E_IDLE_CO2' and 'E_HIGH_CO2', removing outlier, to be able to see their true distribution.

 ## Baseline Model

 The [baseline model](exploration/02_baseline_model/vanilla_baseline_4_static_car_features.ipynb) (colab) was based on a selection of five car features that we expected to explain test results without actually touching the information of the test itself.